Rene Ingoglia

-Rene Ingoglia (born May 23, 1972) is a former National Football League player and sports broadcaster for ESPN.
+Rene Ingoglia (born May 23, 1972) is an American former professional football player who is a sports broadcaster for ESPN.
 He is also a detective with the Orlando Police Department.

-Ingoglia was a stand-out running back with the UMass Minutemen football team, earning All-American honors.
-After a short career in the NFL and NFL Europe, he became a detective.
+Ingoglia played college football as a running back with the UMass Minutemen, earning All-American honors, and finishing as a finalist for the Walter Payton Award, given to the Division I-AA Player of the Year.
+After a short career in the National Football League and NFL Europe, he became a detective.
 Ingoglia returned to football as a broadcaster for UMass games, eventually joining ESPN in 2010.

 Playing career

 Ingoglia rushed for 4,623 yards and 54 touchdowns on the ground - school records at the time - while he was twice named an all-American.
 He rushed for more than 1,000 yards during three separate seasons with 1,284 during 1993, 1,505 in 1994, and 1,178 in 1995.
 He was inducted into the UMass Athletics Hall of Fame in 2007.

 Ingoglia played in the NFL with the Buffalo Bills and Washington Redskins, serving as a backup and practice squad player.
 He also played in NFL Europe with the Frankfurt Galaxy where he won the World Bowl in 1999, scoring the winning touchdown in the third quarter.